Best Asian restaurants

 Simple wooden tables adorn this small Japanese eatery, serving sushi, sashimi, fried and grilled meat and fish.
 Flavourful fish and soft non-dense rice make the sushi delicious, and the tuna and salmon sashimis are said to be "divine" by one restaurant reviewer.

-A relatively new establishment already getting great reviews for its pad Thai, Bo Bun and Vietnamese sandwiches, it serves up street food from Thailand, Vietnam and Japan.
+A relatively new establishment already getting great reviews for its Pad Thai, Bo Bun and Vietnamese sandwiches, it serves up street food from Thailand, Vietnam and Japan.
 Customers also say the prices are very low for Luxembourg and it's open from 7.00 until 18.00 weekdays and 7.00 to 17.00 on Saturday.
-No weblink available.

 Patron Mr Chau offers diners specialities from the four regions of China – Beijing, Quandong, Shanghai and Tze-Chuan – combining sweet, salty, sour and piquant flavours.
 A daily lunch menu is on offer, and dishes include Wonton soup, steamed dumplings or dim sum.
 It also offers a selection of Thai dishes.
 Neutral beige decor, with wooden tables nicely spaced apart for privacy, make it an ideal place for a business meeting.